-- Religion and the way it has impacted society concerning gender and sexuality over time. - The authority of religious leaders in the Church. - Christianity and the realisation of the Kingdom of God.
+- The authority of religious leaders in the Church. - Christianity and the realisation of the Kingdom of God. - Humanist approaches to influence and authority.

 Through considering the Big Picture, students should learn that:

 - Many religions/worldviews provide a coherent account (or 'grand narrative') of what the universe is like and why it is as it is. - For many religious people the most important source of this lies in sacred texts, often believed to have been divinely inspired. - Other people believe that science and reason can explain everything and that there is no need for religious explanations.